OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 However, the “git, clone, f5” experience is still likely to be a bit frustrating for the developers.

 When a developer wants to run their code, it’s relatively quick to clone the repo, and it’s possible for them to run their script (or perhaps use an [Octopus Runbook](https://octopus.com/docs/runbooks)) to build a development environment.
-However, that process is likely to be slow.
+However, that script is likely to take a while to complete.

 As a developer, I do not want to wait more than a minute, and ideally not more than a few seconds, to start running my code.
 However, my environment provisioning script has to do all of the following: